Ground Beef Tacos

 Ground beef tacos were another one that my brother and I asked my mom to make all the time.

 Back then tacos weren’t such a thing like they are now, at least not where I grew up in Ohio.
 Of course there were Mexican restaurants, but I can’t remember much in the way of gourmet taco fillings.

 My mom browned the meat in a skillet, and then she used a spice packet from the ethnic food aisle at the grocery store to season it.

-I’m not sure how my mom discovered that spice packet and what inspired her to make those tacos at home.
+I’m not sure how my mom discovered that spice packet and her inspiration what inspired her to make those tacos at home.

 With my spice drawer, I knew I could come up with my own seasoning blend that would be just as good, if not better, than the packed one from the store.